wp-insider/simple-membership/simple-membership/readme.txt

 = TODO - 3.1.5 =
 - Added a new shortcode [swpm_show_expiry_date] to show the logged-in member's expiry details.
+- The search feature in the members menu will search the company name, city, state, country fields also.
 - Updated the language POT file.

 = 3.1.4 =